 Lybrate.com has a nexus of the most experienced Cardiologists in India.
-You will find Cardiologists with more than 34 years of experience on Lybrate.com.
+You will find Cardiologists with more than 38 years of experience on Lybrate.com.
 You can find Cardiologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Prashant Rai

 Treatment of Hip Disorders

 Vascular Surgery Treatment

 Cardiac Catheterization Procedure

 Treatment Of Restenosis

 Submit a review for Dr. Prashant RaiYour feedback matters!